-More Bay Area real estate brokerages are realizing they don’t need to be paid $50,000 to help Bay Area home buyers buy their home.
-And Bay Area home buyers are calculating how much an agent makes off their deal, and are seeking ways to ‘earn’ that commission for themselves (we have a lot of clients tell us they were thinking of getting their real estate license so they could earn the 2.5% when they bought).
+More Bay Area real estate brokerages are realizing they don’t need to be paid $50,000+ to help Bay Area home buyers buy their home.
+And Bay Area home buyers are calculating how much an agent makes off their deal, and are seeking ways to ‘earn’ that commission for themselves (we have had a number of clients tell us they were thinking of getting their real estate license so they could earn the 2.5% when they bought).

 , we think it’s time rethink agent commissions, particularly for tech-savvy Bay Area home buyers.
-That’s why we’ve added the 1.5% cash back rebate into our Buyer Concierge service as a standard offering.
-We are not the only ones offering a cash back rebate.
+That’s why we’ve added the 1% cash back rebate into our Buyer Concierge service as a standard offering.

-Here are some other Bay Area brokerages that do the same: Redfin
+Here are some other Bay Area brokerages that also used to offer a rebate: Redfin

 : Established in 2002 in Seattle, WA, Redfin is one of the oldest brokerages that offers cash back to their buyers.
-Redfin agents provide all of the services of a traditional real estate agent, and offer the buyer 0.4% cash back.
-For a $2,000,000 Bay Area single-family home, that would represent a $8,000 commission rebate.
+Redfin agents provide all of the services of a traditional real estate agent.
+Up until 2022 (we think), Redfin offer buyers a 0.4% rebate, but it appears that they have since suspended their homebuyer rebate program.
 OpenListings

-: OpenListings offers buyers 50% of the commission as a cash back incentive.
+: OpenListings offered buyers 50% of the commission as a cash back incentive.
 For most Bay Area listings which offer the buying agent 2.5% commission, that means a 1.25% rebate to the buyer.
-For a $2,000,000 Bay Area single-family home, that would represent a $25,000 commission rebate.
 As of 2018, OpenListings was acquired by OpenDoor.
 Faira

 : Started in 2015, Faira offers Bay Area homebuyers a 1.5% commission rebate.
 However, Faira states that they offer less of the services than a traditional real estate agent (“home buyers find the home they want to buy on their own, without the help of an agent”).
 For a $2,000,000 Bay Area single-family home, that would represent a $30,000 commission rebate.
 As of January 2022, it looks like Faira is no longer in business.
 Unlocked